Andrew-Klaas/Hcorp-stack/README.md

 	ip-10-103-8-166.ec2.internal.global  10.103.8.166  4648  alive   true    2         0.5.5rc1  dc1         global
 	ip-10-103-9-106.ec2.internal.global  10.103.9.106  4648  alive   false   2         0.5.5rc1  dc1         global

-6. Now lets start some jobs, lets run redis (docker)
+Now lets start some jobs, lets run redis (docker)

 	$ cd jobs/
 	$ nomad run redis.nomad
     $ nomad status redis
     make sure its running, there should be 3 redis tasks.

-7. Check out the consul ui, Open the url from step to for "consul_ui" in your browser, you should see the "cache-redis" service registered along with consul/nomad/vault
+Check out the consul ui, Open the url from step to for "consul_ui" in your browser (look back at terraform output for the url), you should see the "cache-redis" service registered along with consul/nomad/vault

-8. run the fabio load balancer (go binary -> exec driver)
+Run the fabio load balancer (go binary -> exec driver)

     $ nomad run fabio.nomad

-Now check the fabio UI -> open want of the nomad CLIENT IP addresses in your browser with port 9998 ec2-52-201-213-3.compute-1.amazonaws.com:9998, you should see routes to redis if you ran that job
+Now check the fabio UI -> open one of the nomad CLIENT IP addresses in your browser with port 9998 ec2-52-201-213-3.compute-1.amazonaws.com:9998, you should see routes to redis if you ran that job

-9. Now lets see some vault dynamic secrets. edit application.nomad and change
+Now lets see some vault dynamic secrets. edit application.nomad and change

+	# file: application.nomad
 	# Change this to your database endoints IP address
 	APP_DB_HOST = "10.103.2.115:3306"

-	# Next run the job
+go back to command line!

 	$ nomad run application.nomad
 	#This pulls down a go boinary from aws S3 bucket and runs with the exec driver

-10. Check Consul UI and Fabio UI to see that the app started running
+Check Consul UI and Fabio UI to see that the app started running

-11. Check the nomad jobs logs to see the app pulling dynamic usernames and password
+Check the nomad jobs logs to see the app pulling dynamic usernames and password

 	$ nomad status fabio
+	# check the logs of one of the allocations
-	$ nomad logs -stderr $fabio_allocation_id
+	$ nomad logs -stderr c9e6a789
+	2017/05/15 11:37:47 Starting app...
+	2017/05/15 11:37:47 Getting database credentials...
+	2017/05/15 11:37:47 dynamic_user:  app-toke-c33778a  dynamic_password:  981ac1be-5556-f0a4-359b-c10ca14a3521
+	2017/05/15 11:37:47 Initializing database connection pool...
+	2017/05/15 11:37:47 dbAddr  10.103.3.129:3306
+	2017/05/15 11:37:47 dsn  app-toke-c33778a:981ac1be-5556-f0a4-359b-c10ca14a3521@tcp(10.103.3.129:3306)/app
+	2017/05/15 11:37:47 HTTP service listening on 10.103.10.155:43422
+	2017/05/15 11:37:47 Renewing credentials: mysql/creds/app/5d2272b7-f89f-0d4f-af02-5f2a1145d6db

+#Misc info:
+For demo purposes, only destroy the nomad resources in terraform, then you dont have all the manual database setups

+	$ terraform destroy -target=module.compute.module.nomad.aws_instance.nomad-server -var-file=secrets.tfvars
+	$ terraform destroy -target=module.compute.module.nomad.aws_instance.nomad-client -var-file=secrets.tfvars

 # Nomad usage
 Login to one of the nomad servers (see your terraform output).